jamato25/cautious-waffle/DISCUSSION.md

 - [x] Remove getElementById
 - [x] Remove console logs on the browser and especially the log with environment variables
 - [] Add node version and postgres version
-- [] Fix FE hydration issue with table
+- [x] Fix FE hydration issue with table
 - [x] Fix searching error -> This can just be fixed when I move filtering to the db
 - [] There is no typing even though these are ts files
+- [x] Using line breaks instead of css spacing
+- [x] Inline styling, no classes (Used MUI here to save time but whatever the styling framework is would work)

 ### Improvement ideas